Want more profitable + strategic content? Grab my free content planner!

 • The context post, in bookkeeping, might be about where bookkeeping fits into the overall financial, admin system or CEO system.

-Now that you have an overview of how to pick your blog post topics, I'd like to invite you to download the capsule content planner.
+Now that you have an overview of how to pick your blog post topics, I'd like to invite you to sign up for my FREE capsule content collection mapping workshop (and the free capsule content planner).
 We'll go through how to brainstorm different ideas and then how to select the best one.
 By the end of it, you’ll have a roadmap to follow for your capsule content collection.

 Step Three: Decide How You're Going to Tackle Creating Your Posts